 How it differs from Googlebot and Google-Extended

-The Google crawler ecosystem now has three distinct agents with very different purposes:
+Google now has three crawlers, and they serve very different purposes:

 What this means for your website